Guide to Work, Study, Travel and Living Abroad

 The Hunt

 Apparently, we were now hunting, but I was there to observe and not to kill.
-I slung the bow and quiver, following their footprints in the fresh mud, but within seconds I was alone.
-There was no way I could maintain their pace, yet one of the hunters kept returning to check on my whereabouts.
+I slung the bow and quiver, following the footprints of the hunters in the fresh mud, but within seconds, I was alone.
+There was no way I could maintain their pace, yet one of the hunters kept returning to check my whereabouts.

 Author with the Hadzabe hunters.